abigail-ryan/serenity-day-spa/README.md

 **About Section**

 The short About section introduces the team at Serenity, and reinforces the uniqueness of the Spa's use of natural elements.
-Again, users are ensouraged to book an appointment.
+Again, users are encouraged to book an appointment.

 ![Screenshot of Serenity Day Spa - about section](documentation/about-section.PNG)